There’s a lot of questioning now about “The Future of Education”. But the answer is simple: The Future of Education is Play.

 They may not play exactly what I play, but they take the idea and experiment with it in their own way.
 And that is the power of play too – because play is the way that children learn, they will take anything and everything they see and hear and experience and make it their own.

-I don’t think of this as ‘teaching’ because I’m not saying “hey, if you hit this drum once then that drum twice, and then pause, and then repeat that pattern we can all play Queen’s ‘We Will Rock You!”
+I don’t think of this as ‘teaching’ because I’m not saying “hey, if you hit this drum twice then that drum once, and then pause, and then repeat that pattern we can all play Queen’s ‘We Will Rock You!”
 I could do it, but then it wouldn’t be play, it would be teaching.
-My moment of joy comes when the child spontaneously discovers the ‘We Will Rock You” rhythm for themselves – and they do, through play, and the look of pride on their face says it all.
+I might model it, but my moment of joy comes when the child spontaneously discovers the ‘We Will Rock You” rhythm for themselves – and they do, through play, and the look of pride on their face says it all.

 Enough about what I do – here’s some more of what Malissa said in a later email: